Copa Airlines Business Class Review

 A big part of the Business Class experience is the food and drinks.
 You pay more to have the convenience of being served faster with better quality food.
 At least, that’s the idea.
 Airplane food rarely lives up to expectations.

 We enjoyed the Copa Airlines Business Class food service.
-We’ve had better, and the food presentation isn’t the best, but the food tastes good and it hit the spot.
+We’ve had better, and the food presentation is not great, but the food tastes fine.
+However, don’t expect lobster tails and champagne on this flight.

 The food menu consists of appetizers, main dishes and desserts.
 The food comes out hot and is served with proper cutlery and dishware (not single use plastics).
-We had a choice of wine, beer, soda, juice or coffee.
-Nothing special, but it’s nice to have multiple “top ups” with beer and wine.
+We were offered a choice of wine, beer, soda, juice or coffee.
+Nothing special, but it’s nice to have multiple “top ups” of beer and wine.

 We pre-ordered a special meal for our son who has allergies.
 He mostly eats a vegan diet due to these allergies.
 His meals were simple, with fresh fruit and pastries.

-Due to the timing of our flights, we mostly had breakfasts as you will see in the photos below.
+Due to the timing of our flights, we were mostly served breakfast, as you will see in the photos below.

 Fresh fruit, croissants, yogurt, juice and coffee for breakfast.
 This was the breakfast after the overnight flight, on the way south from San Francisco to Panama City.